IvanGiacomoni/Iot-Individual-Assignments/README.md

 **Gas/smoke states:**

-- ALL OK -> white led
+- ALL OK! -> white led
-- WARNING -> blue led + buzzer
+- WARNING! -> blue led + buzzer

 ## Architecture of the system